 For a beautiful hiking experience in Austin, you can head to Mount Bonnell in the western part of the city.
 At 785 feet tall, Mount Bonnell is the highest point in Austin.
 It is the perfect place to go when you are looking for a scenic route that is also less strenuous than many hiking trails.
 There you can climb 106 steps to the hilltop park that overlooks Lake Austin and all the gorgeous homes that are perched alongside it.

 So are you ready to strap on those boots and hit the woods?
 Well, get to it.
 And don’t forget to keep in mind all the hiking do’s and don’ts.

 A State-of-the-Art Approach to Care

-At Austin Foot & Ankle, we think our patients deserve the best.
+At Austin Foot and Ankle, we think our patients deserve the best.
 That’s why we’ve invested in advanced technology and continue to hone our skills in the most cutting-edge surgical and nonsurgical treatment techniques.
 Shockwave therapy is just one example, but there are many others.